 The atrazine was monitored by HPLC liquid chromatography using a Hewlett-Packard system (HP1100) equipped with amono-channel UV-visible detector and an automatic injector.
 The experiment was performed by UV detector at 222 nm by using a reverse phase Merck column (SpherisorbO DS 25 $\mu$ m; 250.4.6mm).
-The flow rate was 1mL/mn and the injected volume was 50 $\mu$ L. The conditions for atrazine analysis were mobile phase consisting of 1% of acetic acid (10%) and methanol (90%) at a flow rate of 1.00mL/min.
-Atrazine was 12.4min.
+The flow rate was 1mL/mn and the injected volume was 50 $\mu$ L. The conditions for atrazine analysis were ::mobile phase consisting of 1% of acetic acid (10%) and methanol (90%) at a flow rate of 1.00mL/min.
+Atrazine was detected at 222 nm, and the retention time was 12.4min.
 The limit of detection was 10 $\mu$ g/L.

-Analysis of total organic carbon (TOC)
+Analysis of total organic carbon (TOC).

 Total organic carbon (TOC) contents were measured with a Shimadzu TOC Analyzer model 5050A (Japan).
 Water was used as blank controls.
 TOC was measured before and after reaction.
-TOC contents of the samples were determined with catalytic oxidation at 850°C in presence of $O_2$ and CeO2 followed by acidification with 10% H3PO4.
+TOC contents of the samples were determined with catalytic oxidation at 850°C in presence of O2 and CeO2 followed by acidification with 10% H3PO4.
 A non-dispersive infrared detector was used to determine the formed carbon dioxide.